stevekinney/stevekinney.net/src/courses/figma/variables.md

 }
 ```

+> [!TIP] Bulk editing variables
+> You can change the properties of multiple variables by selecting them and right-clicking.

 ## Grouping Variables

 It _is_ possible to put variables into groups.
 Simply select some of your variables and right-click on the selection.